aws/s2n-tls/README.md

 ## Documentation

 s2n-tls uses [Doxygen](https://doxygen.nl/index.html) to document its public API.
 The latest s2n-tls documentation can be found on [GitHub pages](https://aws.github.io/s2n-tls/doxygen/).
+Additionally the s2n-tls [Usage Guide](docs/USAGE-GUIDE.md) provides a more in-depth explanation of how TLS features can be utilized with our APIs.

 Documentation for older versions or branches of s2n-tls can be generated locally.
 To generate the documentation, install doxygen and run `doxygen docs/doxygen/Doxyfile`.
 The doxygen documentation can now be found at `docs/doxygen/output/html/index.html`.